 Wow, this cake is so good!
 What did you put in it?

-To say that something is very/extremely good, you can add on the ending -issimo to form the superlative absolute: buonissimo.
+To say that something is very/extremely good, you can attach the ending -issimo to form the superlative absolute: buonissimo.

 If you want to pay someone the highest compliment for their cooking, an excellent alternative to buono is the word squisito meaning exquisite or delicious.
 It too can be declined to squisita (feminine), squisiti (masculine plural) and squisite (feminine plural).